 Rye Beach has fresh and tidal wetlands which require development constraints to protect the ecosystem, flood control and the quality of the area water.
 The area is no longer used for agriculture.
 Eighty percent of the land in Rye Beach is considered unsuitable for development.
 In a land use study conducted in 1986 by the Thoresen Group, it was determined that 45.9 percent of the land in Rye Beach was occupied by single family residences.
 Most of the rest, a combined 42.6 percent, is open space and recreational.

-The Rye Beach District is governed by three commissioners.
-Currently only John Clifford and Frank Drake are the commissioners.
+The Rye Beach District is governed by the three commissioners.
 There is a Rye Beach Master Plan which is available for purchase for \$20.00.

 The Jenness Beach Precinct